Browser does not support script.

 Your impact

-This academic year our donors have helped fund 9 alumni-funded scholarships, improving access to education for underrepresented individuals.
+The support of Cordukes Circle members is a cornerstone of our scholarship programme.
+Last academic year, our donors helped us to fund 10 alumni-funded scholarships, improving access to education for underrepresented individuals.
 These students include carers, care leavers, mature students and those with parental responsibilities.
-Our scholarship recipients are extremely grateful for the support they receive through our alumni-funded scholarships.
-Hearing from them, they use the funds to help with travel costs for commuting between home and university, for books on their syllabus to keep on top of their studies, or to put towards childcare allowing them more time to study.
+Our scholarship recipients are extremely grateful for the support they receive.
+The funds have been instrumental in covering travel costs for commuting between home and university, for books on their syllabus to keep on top of their studies, or to put towards childcare allowing them more time to study.

 Find out more about our alumni-funded scholarships.
 Hear directly from our recipients and some of our donors on our new blog: Donor case studies.